Streamlining Identity Verification and Risk Assessment

 Steps in Risk Assessment:

-- Identify Assets: Determine which machines or workloads need assessment.
+- Identify Assets: Figure out which machines or workloads you actually need to check out.

 Comparison of Automated vs. Manual Risk Assessment: